-For now, the Amazon App Store for Windows has only 50 apps available.
-These include games like Lords Mobile, June’s Journey, Coin Master, reading apps like Kindle, and apps for kids, like Khan Academy Kids, and Lego Duplo World.
-Big apps like Gmail and YouTube are missing, due to the absence of Google Services in this setup.
+For now, the Amazon Appstore for Windows has over 1,000 apps available.
+These include games like Lords Mobile, June’s Journey, Coin Master, reading apps like Kindle, and kids’ apps like Khan Academy Kids and Lego Duplo World.
+Big apps like Gmail and YouTube are missing, due to the absence of Google Mobile Services.

 Benefits of running Android apps on Windows 11

-There’s one big upside to native Android emulation on Windows — no need to install third-party Android emulators.
-There’s a ton of uses for this, including using chat apps like WhatsApp on your PC, or trying to play mobile games on your PC.
+There’s one big upside to native Android emulation on Windows — there’s no need to install third-party Android emulators.
+There are many uses for this, including using chat apps like WhatsApp on your PC or trying to play mobile games on your PC.
 The process of installing Android apps on Windows has always been a long one, but when the final release of this feature hits, it will become quick and easy, likely for good.

-It is also likely to take up fewer system resources in comparison to third-party emulators.
-So far, in the beta stage, this feature has a few quirks, but we expect it to be smooth sailing by the time it’s ready for public release.
+It is also likely to take up fewer system resources than third-party emulators.
+So far, in the current stage, this feature has a few quirks, but we expect it to be smooth sailing by the time it’s ready for public release.

 Yes, Windows 11 can officially run Android apps.
 The feature is only available in a few countries right now, but you can unofficially get it running if you want to.

 Yes, you can.
 There are ways to unofficially install Android apps using APK files, and also install Google Play Store.

 No, Windows 11 doesn’t officially support the Google Play Store.
 However, you can sideload the latter through unofficial means.